versionone/api-examples/rest/apis-walkthrough.md

 # Walkthrough of Using the VersionOne Lifecycle REST APIs

-## What you need
+## What you need to try this against our public test instance
-* Provide instructions for generating an Access Token in their own instance
 * Link to where to download cURL
 * Show screenshot of a Story in public Lifecycle instance

+## What you need to do to repeat this in your own instance
+* Provide instructions for generating an Access Token in their own instance

 ## Example: Query a Story from VersionOne Lifecycle
 * Use cURL example to query for Attributes, Single Value Relations, and Multi-Value Relations on the same Story in the screenshot